sosukii/drag-n-drop-list/readme.md

-# Drag and drop - without browser API, using only mouse ivents
+# Drag and drop - without browser API, using only mouse events

 ![wind](./assets/wind.gif)